Digital literacy: Digital competences

 The competencies mentioned are based on each other.
 Competencies A, B, and C are the basic knowledge and skills a person has to have to be a fully digitally literate person.
-When these three competencies are acquired you can build upon this knowledge and those skills to acquire the other competencies.
+When these three competencies are acquired, this knowledge and those skills to can be built upon to acquire the other competencies.

 Digital writing

 University of Southern Mississippi professor, Dr. Suzanne Mckee-Waddell conceptualized the idea of digital composition as: the ability to integrate multiple forms of communication technologies and research to create a better understanding of a topic.
-Digital writing is a pedagogy that is being taught increasingly in universities.
+Digital writing is a pedagogy that is increasingly taught in universities.
 It is focused on the impact technology has had on various writing environments; it is not simply the process of using a computer to write.
 Educators in favor of digital writing argue that it is necessary because "technology fundamentally changes how writing is produced, delivered, and received."
 The goal of teaching digital writing is that students will increase their ability to produce a relevant, high-quality product, instead of just a standard academic paper.

 One aspect of digital writing is the use of hypertext or LaTeX.
 As opposed to printed text, hypertext invites readers to explore information in a non-linear fashion.
 Hypertext consists of traditional text and hyperlinks that send readers to other texts.
 These links may refer to related terms or concepts (such is the case on Wikipedia), or they may enable readers to choose the order in which they read.
 The process of digital writing requires the composer to make unique "decisions regarding linking and omission."
 These decisions "give rise to questions about the author's responsibilities to the [text] and objectivity."